equancy/datalake-ftp/README.md

 2. **Optional** Scan files for malwares and viruses: all files in the `LANDING` folder are scanned with [ClamAV antivirus](https://www.clamav.net/).
 Infected files are moved to the `QUARANTINE` folder.

+> :warning: ClamAV antivirus only works on Linux.

 3. Copy files to the cloud bucket: all files in the `LANDING` folder are copied along with their subfolders in a target bucket.
 Files successfully copied are then moved to the `ARCHIVE` folder.

 4. Clean up files after retention period: all files older than 72 hours (according to last modification time) are removed from the folders `ARCHIVE` and `QUARANTINE`